eveningcafe/irc-openstack-/kapacitor.rst

 2. Asssign your Task to topic, in Tick script define that alert, add in "alert()" step:

       | ...
       | |alert()
       |  ...
       |  .topic('foward_to_vitrage')

-In case your Task aready in topic and you don't want to add another, you can only add 'exec handler' to TICK scipt which define it.
+In case your Task aready in topic and you don't want to add another, you only need to do: append 'exec handler' to TICK scipt which define it.

       | ...
       | |alert()